jaredkrinke/log/content/posts/programming-languages/100-languages-14.md

 * Interactive development is helpful (and fun)
 * So many cryptic/inconsistent names, e.g. `fmakunbound`, `mapcon`, `clrhash`, `prin1`
 * `=` vs. `equalp` vs. `equal` vs. `eql` vs. `eq`
-* SBCL is fast, but a trivial stand-alone binary is huge and uses ~100 MB of memory
+* SBCL is fast, but a trivial stand-alone binary can be big and uses more memory than I would like
 * Common Lisp isn't as elegant as Scheme, but the implementations are more mutually compatible than in the Scheme world
-* If there was a fast, *low-overhead* Common Lisp, I'd probably use it as my default language for side projects

 ## Mouse-83
 * Finally, a programming language with less syntax than Forth!